On this page Skip this page navigation

 We offer mining tax exemptions for new mines and for major expansions on existing, non-remote mines.

 The Critical Minerals Innovation Fund (CMIF) provides funding to projects that help strengthen Ontario’s critical minerals sector.

 Our team is always available to help foreign companies understand investment and development opportunities in Ontario’s mining sector.
 Email us at firstname.lastname@example.org to explore the possibilities.

 We participate in global mining conferences throughout the year.
 Check back often for updates on where you can find us.

-PDAC is the world’s premier technical mineral exploration and mining convention.
+PDAC is one of the world’s premier technical mineral exploration and mining conventions.
 It attracts over 25,000 participants from more than 135 countries.